martin-papy/qdrant-loader/docs/developers/architecture.md

 ## 🏗️ System Overview

-QDrant Loader is designed as a modular, extensible system for ingesting, processing, and searching documents using vector embeddings.
-The architecture follows modern software design principles including separation of concerns, plugin-based extensibility, and scalable processing patterns.
+QDrant Loader is designed as a modular, workspace-oriented system for ingesting, processing, and searching documents using vector embeddings.
+The architecture follows modern software design principles including separation of concerns, async processing patterns, and multi-project workspace support.

 ### High-Level Architecture